wak1616/PAC/README.md

 1. **Will my eyes be dilated?**\
    Yes. _"As part of the examination, your eyes may be dilated to allow for a thorough assessment.
 Your vision may be blurry and your eyes sensitive to light for several hours.
 Please arrange transportation accordingly."_
    * Advise patient dilation is likely required. _(See_ [_Dilation Key_](./#dilation-key) _for standard scripting)_
-2. **How long is the consultation?**\
+2. **How long is the consultation?**
-   \&#xNAN;_"Due to the complexity of the exam and the comprehensive nature of diagnostic testing, your consultation may last up to three hours."_
+   "Due to the complexity of the exam and the comprehensive nature of diagnostic testing, your consultation may last up to three hours."

 #### Pre-Op / Post-Op Care